kentdlee/SCSI/source/index.rst

 In a GUI application we write event handlers.
 An event handler gets called when an event like a button press or mouse click happens in a program.
 We tell our program which event handler to call by registering the event handler.
 When we click the left mouse button, we want to run some code in our program.
 Here is how we register an event handler in our application.
+THIS CODE IS ALREADY PROVIDED, but is included here so you see how the event handler is registered.
+You don't have to write anything more for this to be defined and registered.

 .. code-block:: python
     :linenos: